WeeSee/PHP-Process-Control/README.md

 PHP Process Control
 ===================

-This little coding test was done to play a little bit with parallel execution of PHP scripts by creating and monitoring UNIX processes.
+This coding exercise was done to play a little bit with parallel execution of PHP scripts by creating and monitoring UNIX processes.

+Result: I'm happy it works!

 Thanks [Dale Hurley](https://github.com/dalehurley) for inspiration with (https://github.com/dalehurley/PHP-Process-Manager).